 Even after begging and pleading with my parents, they still said that they wouldn't buy me a car because they said they couldn't afford it.
 When I asked them if they would pay for my insurance instead, if I bought a car myself, they agreed.
 Other examples of door in the face:

-- Gaining donations for political parties.
-They first ask if you are willing to donate \$100.
-They follow up by asking if you can't donate \$100, if you can donate \$20. - G. Gordon Liddy (page 53, Influence by Robert Cialdini): Most experts believe that the Watergate break-in was a huge blunder with a high risk and low pay-off.
-However, the proposal G. Gordon Liddy made to Magruder and Mitchell to do this was not the first. - In the 70's series "Happy Days", you couldn't say the word "virgin".
-To get it past the censors, Gary Marshall would deliberate include it seven times in their scripts, and make a "concession" to bring it down to one-the real target.
+- Gaining donations: Organizations can first ask if you are willing to donate \$100.
+They follow up by asking if you can't donate \$100, if you can donate \$20. - Most experts believe that the Watergate break-in was a huge blunder with a high risk and low pay-off.
+However, the proposal G. Gordon Liddy made to Magruder and Mitchell to do this was not the first (page 53, Influence by Robert Cialdini).
+The first proposal involved plans such as chase planes, framing democratic politicians with high class call girls. - In the 70's series "Happy Days", you couldn't say the word "virgin".
+To get "virgin" past the censors, Gary Marshall would deliberate include it seven times in their scripts, and make a "concession" to bring it down to one-the real target.